ava-labs/mastering-avalanche/chapter_01.md

 This address can look like: X-avax1yr2gwle82z5xgre5lk5mmkg8nh9l2y9gl54ma0

-Copy your X-avax1... wallet address from [Avalanche Network Web Wallet](https://wallet.avax.network) and use it to send some AVAX from an exchange that supports AVAX.
+Copy your own wallet address from [Avalanche Network Web Wallet](https://wallet.avax.network) and use it to send some AVAX from an exchange that supports AVAX.

 ### Discovering the price of an AVAX